 Community Connection Programs for Newcomers

-LMNH offers programs offers programs that promote diversity and cultural inclusion to ensure more immigrants benefit from opportunities for social engagement and employment.
+LMNH offers community programs that promote diversity and cultural inclusion.
+It can ensure more immigrants benefit from opportunities for social engagement and employment.
 Our Community Connections programs support newcomer* engagement in community, social, and employment integration.

 New Comer to New Leader: Leadership & Employment Readiness Training*

-Employment Counselling and Interactive & Hands-on Employment Training Workshops will enhance newcomers’ workplace readiness skills through bi-monthly workshops that include topics such as:
+Employment Counselling and Interactive & Hands-on Employment Training Workshops will enhance newcomers’ workplace readiness skills through bi-monthly workshops.
+These workshops include topics such as:

 - Navigating and Accessing Immigrant Employment Services